Devourer Demon Hunter DPS Guide — Midnight Pre-Patch (12.0.1)

 Basics of Devourer Demon Hunter Gameplay

-Devourer comes with a relatively small core of main spells, with some extra options in the talent tree to add extras in or alter the way cooldowns function.
+Devourer comes with a relatively small core of main spells, with some extra options in the talent tree to add flavor to your kit, or alter the way cooldowns function.
 The spec has a smooth pick-up-and-play feel, but has a surprising amount of depth in both planning and managing your cooldown windows.
 To break down the basics of the spec, there's a few things to keep in mind:

-Consume, and collects them either by running over them, or casting
+collects them either by running over them or casting

 Annihilator